Concept2 Model D

 Once assembled, you’ll need a considerable bit of space to place the rowing machine in.
 Concept2 recommends a space of at least 9 feet in length and 4 feet in width, with some extra wiggle room if you prefer.
 The seat is 14 inches high, and the entire machine takes up 96 inches in length.
 Width is 24 inches.

 To store the machine, you simply need to pull apart the monorail and flywheel section—no need to unscrew any parts or pieces.
 Since the front section has caster wheels, it’s easy to roll it into place after your workout instead of having to lug it around.

 Tip: If you’re not a fan of having to separate your rower into two parts, you can check out Rogue Fitness’ rowing machine hanger.
 It’s a wall-mounted steel hanger that you can use to hang your Concept2 rower in one piece, so you don’t have to separate it into sections anymore.

 How Much is a Concept2 Model D Rower?

-The Concept2 Model D rower costs a little less than a thousand bucks and is a little bit cheaper than the WaterRower Natural and far more affordable than the best rower LifeCore offers.
-At this price, you get the rowing machine, the PM5, and great after-sales service the company offers for as long as you’re a customer.
+The Concept2 Model D rower is $900.
+That is a little bit cheaper than the cheapest WaterRower model and far more affordable than the best rower LifeCore offers.
+At this price, you get the rowing machine, the PM5 and great after-sales service the company offers for as long as you’re a customer.